tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 cross-protocol related output by not reusing PSKs between TLS 1.3 and TLS 1.2.

-## External PSKs and Selfie attacks
+## External PSKs and Rerouting

 External PSKs in TLS are designed to be known to exactly one client and one server.
 However, as noted in {{RFC9257}}, there are use cases where PSKs are shared between more than two entities.
-In such scenarios, in addition to the expected security weakness where a compromised group member can impersonate any other member, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways.
-This rerouting is a type of identity misbinding attack, and the Selfie attack {{Selfie}} is a special case targeting a group member that can act as both a TLS client and server.
-To avoid such attacks, {{RFC9257}} provides recommendations for external PSK usage, including the use of external PSK importers as defined in {{RFC9258}}.
+In such scenarios, in addition to the expected security weakness where a compromised group member can impersonate any other member, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways {{Selfie}}. {{RFC9257}} provides recommendations for external PSK usage, including the use of external PSK importers as defined in {{RFC9258}}, that prevent such malicious rerouting of messages

 ## Misbinding when using Self-Signed Certificates or Raw Public Keys